opendocsg/slw-judgments-backfill/2017_SGHC_41/report.md

 secured the benefit of the variations _ex gratia_. [note: 189] That may be true, and that may be unjust, but it does not advance the contractual right to payment which the defendant asserts as the sole basis for its counterclaim.

 104    The defendant has not pleaded and did not submit that an alternative basis for its counterclaim was a _quantum meruit_.
-I cannot award compensation to the defendant on a cause of action which it has not pleaded ( _Ong Seow Pheng and others v Lotus Development Corp and another_ [1997] 2 SLR(R) 113 at [41]).
+I cannot award compensation to the defendant on a cause of action which it has not pleaded ( _Ong Seow Pheng and others v Lotus Development Corp and another_ <span class="citation">[1997] 2 SLR(R) 113</span> at [41]).

 105    Thus, in the absence of any attempt by the defendant to make good in its submissions its case on waiver, and in the absence of a pleaded counterclaim seeking a _quantum meruit_ in the law of